However you want to label it, we’re in the midst of a financial crisis.

 There is also another side of this that might be extremely beneficial for some people looking to capitalize on market opportunities.
 While it is certainly not the best time to sell your investments when the market dips, it could be the most opportune time to purchase investments at new lows.
 If you have additional savings tucked away that won’t impede your own financial security over the next 6-12 months, it may be worth considering buying stock and investing while the markets are down.

 For those looking to make additional investments and capitalize on the market, there are a few options.
 Index Funds and ETFs are always a great alternative to keeping fees low while maximizing your returns.
+In fact, Index Funds and ETFs are the better options compared to Mutual Funds.
 Alternatively, applications like Robinhood make it extremely easy to get started and build your own portfolio right away.

 Recession Proofing #7) Get advice and talk to your financial professional